What is the purpose of a fire alarm system?

 It depends.
 There is more than one factor that will determine whether you need a fire alarm in your building.

-To start, it will depend on the Building and Life Safety Codes adopted by your state such as the International Fire Code (IFC) and the Life Safety Code (LSC)/NFPA 101.
-These codes will dictate based on the building type or occupancy (occupancy classification or occupancy group) whether a fire alarm is required.
-The installation of a fire sprinkler system might also be a factor that will determine if a fire alarm is required.
+To start, it will depend on the codes adopted by your state, like the International Fire Code (IFC) and Life Safety Code (LSC)/NFPA 101.
+These codes consider the type of building or its occupancy (occupancy classification or occupancy group) when determining if a fire alarm is required.
+Having a fire sprinkler system installed can also be a factor when determining if a fire alarm is required.

-The best course of action is to consult with fire protection contractor or engineer to find out if your building requires a fire alarm system.
+The best course of action is always to consult with a trusted fire protection contractor or engineer to find out if your building requires a fire alarm system.

 Do I need a Fire Alarm System if I have a Fire Sprinkler System?

 Once again, the answer is: it depends.
-Some buildings (certain classifications) according to LSC or IFC will require a fire alarm regardless of whether a fire sprinkler system is installed.
-Ultimately the decision lies in the hands of your local AHJ.
+According to LSC or IFC, some buildings (certain classifications) will require a fire alarm regardless of whether a fire sprinkler system is installed.
+Ultimately, the decision lies in the hands of your local AHJ, or authority having jurisdiction.
 Additionally, your insurance carrier’s requirements need to be considered.

 For example, a fire alarm or automatic smoke detection system is required per IFC in a dormitory (Group R-2) building regardless of whether an automatic sprinkler system is installed.